JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 Kotlin/Native [libraries](/docs/reference/native/platform_libs.html) help to share Kotlin
 code between projects.
-POSIX, gzip, OpenGL, Metal, Foundation, and many other popular libraries and Apple frameworks are pre-imported and included as Kotlin/Native libraries into the compiler package
+POSIX, gzip, OpenGL, Metal, Foundation, and many other popular libraries and Apple frameworks are pre-imported and included as Kotlin/Native libraries into the compiler package.

 ## Sharing Code between Platforms